-Good health systems depend on well-informed decision-making.
-However, most types of information-packaging mechanism used by knowledgebrokering organizations in Europe to convey health systems information to decision-makers (e.g., scientific journal articles, research reports and books) employ traditional scientific formats and are not prepared in a way that makes it easy for policy-makers and stakeholders to understand and use them.
+While good health systems depend on well-informed decision-making, most types of information-packaging mechanism used by knowledge-brokering organizations in European countries to convey health systems information to decision-makers (e.g., scientific journal articles, research reports and books) employ traditional scientific formats and are not prepared in a way that makes it easy for policy-makers and stakeholders to understand and use them.
 Ideally, information-packaging mechanisms will (if not individually then at least collectively for a given jurisdiction) gather all relevant health systems information into one place, contextualize that information for a given jurisdiction, and make it easier to understand and use (Lavis, Catallo, Permanand et al., 2013).